List of Logical

 Moral Licensing: The contemporary ethical fallacy that

-negative act without repercussions or consequences.
+or punishment.
 E.g., "I've been good

-through, I need this."
+who died."
 See also Argument from Motives.

 MYOB (Mind Your Own